 - The Loom & Leaf Mattress: not only is it of premium quality (similar build quality to those in the Tempur’s Contour Series), but also it’s priced affordably at just $899 and boasts an excellent consumer satisfaction index.

-- The Tuft & Needle 10-inch Mattress: a close second, this mattress has tons of great reviews from satisfied owners and boasts a quality level usually found in premium brands.
+- The Tuft & Needle 10-inch Mattress: a close third, this mattress has tons of great reviews from satisfied owners and boasts a quality level usually found in premium brands.
 At just $600, it’s a bargain.

 - Sleep Innovations Shiloh 12-inch Mattress: at just about $450, this very popular mattress has been a favorite on several online retailers for the past 12 months.
 We like it as a good compromise between price and quality.